-$^{1}\quad \text{Audio Surround Sound Display licensed from Radio Technische Werkst\"{a}tten GmbH \ and \ Co.\ KG\ (RTW).}$
+1 Audio Surround Sound Display licensed from Radio Technische Werkstätten GmbH and Co.
+KG (RTW).

-Item Description Status screens Status screens provide content status at a glance.
-Error tracking Configurable alarms and error logging.
-Remote control Full remote control for complete installation flexibility.
-Data List display Examines the contents of all digital formats, structures, and transports and displays the data without any interpolation.
+Item Description Data List display Examines the contents of all digital formats, structures, and transports and displays the data without any interpolation.
 Ancillary data inspector Allows you to monitor all ancillary data present in a signal.